What happens to the B737-700 aircraft in the easyJet fleet?

 What is supplemental oxygen used for?

-Provide oxygen to passengers who might require it, following a cabin depressurization.
+Provide oxygen to passengers who might requiere it, following a cabin depressurisation.

 Where can information concerning evacuation procedures be found?

 Where is general information found concerning the carriage of dangerous goods by air?